Orcadas Base: History

 On March 30, 1927, naval non-commissioned officer Emilio Baldoni established the first radio telegraph link with Ushuaia.
-Up to that point, the Orcadas Base remained isolated from the rest of the world until the yearly relief arrived.
+Up to that point, the Orcadas Base had remained isolated from the rest of the world until the yearly relief arrived.
 The radio station (coded LRT in Argentina) allowed for a permanent communication link.

 The station depended on the Ministry of Agriculture until Argentine Navy relieved the crew with navy personnel on March 3, 1951.
 Formal transfer occurred on December 23, 1952, when by presidential decree the base was put under the Service of Maritime Hydrography as Destacamento Naval Orcadas ("Orcadas naval Detachment").